react-navigation/react-navigation.github.io/versioned_docs/version-6.x/upgrading-from-5.x.md

 ### Stricter types for TypeScript

-The type definitions are not stricter, which makes it easier to catch errors earlier by minimizing unsafe types.
+The type definitions are now stricter, which makes it easier to catch errors earlier by minimizing unsafe types.
 For example, `useNavigation` now shows a type error if you don't specify a type.

 You can handle this by [annotating it](typescript.md#annotating-usenavigation), or for an easier way, [specify a type for root navigator](typescript.md#specifying-default-types-for-usenavigation-link-ref-etc) which will be used for all usage of `useNavigation`.